sruthigorantla/FIGR/README.md

 # FIGR algorithm and comparision with baselines.
 This repository consists of code and datasets used in our paper.
-We extend the code of DELTR and FA\*IR to compare our work with these algorithms as baselines.
+We extend the code of [DELTR](https://github.com/MilkaLichtblau/DELTR-Experiments) and [Fair Search](https://github.com/fair-search) to compare our work with these algorithms as baselines.

 ## Requirements